Explore-Share logo and link to home

 This challenging ascent demands proper training—including crampon technique and ice axe self-arrest—plus respect for the altitude.
 Let our professional guides lead you safely to the 4,808 m summit.

 Ride the Aiguille du Midi cable car to 3,840 m, overnight at Cosmiques Hut, then traverse Mont Blanc du Tacul and Mont Maudit before the final push to the top.
 Descent via the Goûter route returns us to Chamonix by early afternoon.
+This route is known as the 4,000m or Trois Monts Route.

 Leave the logistics to us.
 Your all-inclusive program covers a 2:1 guide ratio, all cable car and train transport, and half-board hut accommodation (for both you and your guide)—so you can focus entirely on the climb and the views.